Jury to decide if deadly bunker fire was crime or accident

 Beckwitt didn't testify before prosecutors and defense lawyers finished presenting evidence from witnesses last Wednesday.

-The fire erupted as Khafra was digging tunnels under Beckwitt's home in Bethesda, a Washington suburb.
+The fire erupted in the basement as Khafra was digging tunnels lower down under Beckwitt's home in Bethesda, a Washington suburb.
+His body was found in the basement, only a few steps from an exit.

 Beckwitt went to elaborate lengths to keep the project a secret.
 He tried to trick Khafra into thinking they were digging the tunnels in Virginia instead of Maryland by having him don "blackout glasses" before taking him on a long drive.
 Beckwitt also used internet "spoofing" to make it appear they were digging in Virginia.

-Hours before the fire broke out in the basement, Khafra texted Beckwitt to warn him it smelled like smoke in the tunnels.
+Hours before the fire broke out, Khafra texted Beckwitt to warn him it smelled like smoke in the tunnels.
 Ayres said Beckwitt didn't respond for more than six hours before telling Khafra that there had been a "major electrical failure."
 Instead of getting Khafra out of the tunnels, Beckwitt told him that he "just switched it all over to another circuit," according to the prosecutor.

 Ayres said Beckwitt sacrificed safety for secrecy.